Aliases for FH Gene

 GeneCards Summary for FH Gene

 FH (Fumarate Hydratase) is a Protein Coding gene.
 Diseases associated with FH include Fumarase Deficiency and Hereditary Leiomyomatosis And Renal Cell Cancer.
-Among its related pathways are Citrate cycle (TCA cycle) and Carbon metabolism.
+Among its related pathways are Citrate cycle (TCA cycle) and ErbB signaling pathway.
 Gene Ontology (GO) annotations related to this gene include lyase activity and fumarate hydratase activity.
-An important paralog of this gene is ADSL.
+An important paralog of this gene is ASL.

 UniProtKB/Swiss-Prot Summary for FH Gene